 In-Term Communication Plan:

-The team will communicate biweekly with project partners to discuss project progress.
+The team will communicate biweekly via videoconference or telecon with project partners to discuss project progress.
 The main points of contact are Sarah Wiener and Steven McNulty.

 Transition Approach:

 The team will demonstrate the success of the tool during a project hand off at the end of the term.
-Given the proximity of the project partners to Langley (Raleigh, NC), an in person demonstration will be explored.
-The updated tool will be available for the end users after the software release process has been completed.
+Given the proximity of the project partners to Langley, Raleigh, NC, an in person demonstration will be explored.
+The updated tool will be available for the end-users after the software release process has been completed.
 The partners will also be invited to the Annual Earth Applications Showcase at NASA Headquarters.

 Letters of Support: USDA Southeast Regional Climate Hub, Steven McNulty, Program Director